Installing MariaDB with yum/dnf

 To install an older version of a package instead of the latest version we just need to specify the package name, a dash, and then the version number.
 And we only need to specify enough of the version number for it to be unique from the other available versions.

-However, when installing an older version of a package, if yum has to install dependencies, then it will automatically choose to install the latest versions of those packages.
+However, when installing an older version of a package, if dependencies need to be installed, then it will automatically choose to install the latest versions of those packages, which can sometimes break those dependencies.
 To ensure that all MariaDB packages are on the same version in this scenario, it is necessary to specify them all.

 After Installation

-After the installation is complete, you can start MariaDB.
+After the installation is complete, you can start MariaDB with:

 If you are using MariaDB Galera Cluster, then keep in mind that the first node will have to be bootstrapped.